-When you finish learning basic head-down and can fly head-down by raising off the net with no assistance from the tunnel instructor, you are ready to begin learning the transition from sit-flying to head-down.
-The step-by-step learning process for head-down is similar to the step-by-step phases of mastering a solid body position.
-Now you are ready to start putting together one vertical flying position with another and ultimately building a seamless flying display.
+When you finish learning basic Head Down and can fly Head Down by raising off the net with no assistance from the Instructor, you are ready to begin learning the transition from Sit flying to Head Down.
+The step-by-step learning process for Head Down is similar to the step-by-step phases of mastering a solid body position.
+Now you are ready to start putting together one vertical flying position with another and ultimately working toward flying smoothly through every axis.

-You will start in the center of the tunnel in a neutral sit-flying position.
-For your early transitions, your instructor will manage the speed of the wind so it is appropriate for the orientations but not so high that you gain any altitude during the move.
-Your instructor will be assisting you early on and will aim to keep you approximately waist to chest height above the net.
+You will start in the center of the tunnel in a neutral Sit flying position.
+For your early transitions, your Instructor will manage the speed of the wind so it is strong enough for the orientations, although not fast enough that it will cause you to gain altitude during the movement.
+Your Instructor will be assisting you early on and will aim to keep you approximately waist to chest height above the net.

 Post-flight questions / suggestions